Skip to content

 The film unfolds in a succession of set pieces.
 The first one depicts the aforementioned party, which begins with a girl urinating on an obese man before we enter the festivity area with loads of nude people dancing, gyrating, and presumably having a great time.
 It’s all captured by Linus Sandgren’s camera swooping around.
 Here he begins a pattern that will become repetitive throughout the film when he closes in on the trumpet player.
 It’s not the sole element that will feel repetitive during the 189-minute runtime.
 The striking thing with these oversaturated scenes, which ostensibly are filled with action, is how lifeless they seem.
 The Kraftwerk seems to have run out of power, regardless of the movements involved.

 Already at this early stage, what we experience is nothing new, but feels like it’s culled from other, better films.
-The girl who was urinating and later having sex with the obese man will collapse and need medical assistance while the drug-fueled party goes on next door.
-Whether that brings to mind Eyes Wide Shut (1999) or any other film with plenty of debauchery makes little difference.
+The girl urinating and later having sex with the obese man will collapse and need medical assistance while the drug-fueled party goes on next door.
+Whether that brings to mind Eyes Wide Shut (1999) or any other film with debauchery aplenty makes little difference.
 From the very start, a film that is supposed to be flying freely instead clumsily staggers around with no aim in sight.
 When the location later switches to film sets, that does little to improve things.
-A female director (Olivia Hamilton) struggles to direct Nellie in a scene that feels weirdly modern.
+A female director (the director’s wife, Olivia Hamilton) struggles to direct Nellie in a scene that feels weirdly modern.

 Babylon 2